 Time: 7 hours (with kids) taking the Dolonne cable car down from Refugio Maison Vieille

-There are no cols to climb on this last days hike into Courmayeur, however we found it a demanding day and it’s not to be underestimated.
+There are no cols to climb on this last day of our Tour du Mont Blanc itinerary.
+You’ll finally hike into Courmayeur, and it’s easy to presume that with no cols to climb it’s an easy day.
+Wrong.
+We found it a demanding day and it’s not to be underestimated.
 The hike up from the Vallon de la Lée Blanche to the highest point, the Mont Favre Spur (2430m) is challenging.

 The views hiking along the south flank of Val Veni are truly inspiring as peak upon peak unravel.
 Take the Dolonne cable car down from Refuge Maison Vieille into the village of Dolonne to carve off almost two hours of descent off the original trail.
 Catch the bus into Courmayeur.